neuroneural/brainchop/paper/paper.md

 # Preprocessing

 Brainchop is designed to support T1 weighted MRI volume segmentation.
 The input is read in Nifti format [@NIfTI-Reader].
-T1 image needs to be in shape 256x256x256, scaled, and resampled to 1mm isotropic voxels as a preprocessing step for proper results.
-This preprocessing can be made in brainchop by using mri_convert.js which uses pyodide [@pyodide_2022] to deploy the conform function used by FastSurfer [@Henschel:2020] for reshaping, scaling, and re-sampling  MRI T1 raw image data as shown in  \autoref{fig:Convert-Enhance-Pipeline} (a).
+T1 image needs to be in shape 256x256x256, scaled, and resampled to 1 mm isotropic voxels as a preprocessing step for proper results.
+This preprocessing can be made in brainchop by using mri_convert.js which uses Pyodide [@pyodide_2022] to deploy the conform function used by FastSurfer [@Henschel:2020] for reshaping, scaling, and re-sampling  MRI T1 raw image data as shown in  \autoref{fig:Convert-Enhance-Pipeline} (a).

 ![Brainchop preprocessing pipeline (a) Conform operation (b) MRI enhancement operations.\label{fig:Convert-Enhance-Pipeline}](ConvertAndEnhancePipeline.png)

 The rest of the preprocessing pipeline is to remove input noisy voxels and enhance input volume intensities to improve the segmentation accuracy \autoref{fig:Convert-Enhance-Pipeline} (b).
-In addition, brainchop also supports  MRI tissue cropping to speed up the inference process and lowering memory use.
+In addition, brainchop also supports  MRI tissue cropping to speed up the inference process and lower memory use.